 Among other measures, the bill increases the state credit ceiling for the Low Income Housing Tax Credit (LIHTC) for 2021 to provide for additional projects within 2020 disaster areas.
 The increase is equal to the credits allocated to projects in disaster areas, up to 50 percent of the state’s total 2020 credit allocation.

-The Partnership works with a coalition of housing advocacy organizations statewide representing diverse geographies and populations.
+The Partnership works with a coalition of housing advocacy organizations statewide (CAHP) representing diverse geographies and populations.
 Please visit their websites for more policy solutions:

 - California Coalition for Rural Housing